kamikazeSlayers/architectural-katas-2022/architectural-views/platform-management-subsystem.md

   - Daycare/Child Care Services
   - Mentorship/Career Advocate Services

 - An offering can contain links to the non-profit website where the candidate can register for programs offered by the NPO, or links to training material on a third party website, links to resources, downloadable texts, pdfs, that the candidate needs to complete, assessments, and so on.

 - Since the schema can vary from one offering to another, we use a document db to store this information.

-- All resources ( downloadables such as text files and images ) are uploaded to an object store such as S3, and the reference to the same is stored in the NPO's offering data in the document db.
+- All resources (downloadables such as text files and images) are uploaded to an object store such as [AWS S3](https://aws.amazon.com/s3/), and the reference to the same is  stored in the NPO's offering data in the document db.

 - Once an offering has been created, a message containing the NPO id and the offering id, is published to a topic in Kafka.